storj/docs/app/(docs)/dcs/objects/page.md

 {% /tabs %}

 ### Bypassing Governance Mode
-The Storj User with enough permissions may also remove the retention period for the Governance Mode Object Lock using AWS SDK or AWS CLI.
+A user with the `BypassGovernanceRetention` permission may remove the retention period for an object locked with Governance Mode using the AWS CLI or other AWS SDK.

 The Storj Console currently doesn't support this feature.

 {% partial file="override-governance-mode-callout.md" /%}